The Mummy (1999 film): Casting

 Jacks offered the role of Rick O'Connell to Tom Cruise (who was later cast in the reboot film), Brad Pitt, Matt Damon and Ben Affleck, but the actors were not interested or could not fit the role into their respective schedules.
 Jacks and Sommers were impressed with George of the Jungle's box office earnings and cast Brendan Fraser as a result; Sommers also commented that he felt Fraser fit the Errol Flynn swashbuckling character he had envisioned for Rick perfectly.
-Fraser's turn in George bolstered his perceived star power, yet he remained far cheaper than the biggest actors working.
-The actor understood that his character "doesn't take himself too seriously, otherwise the audience can't go on that journey with him."
+Fraser's role in George bolstered his perceived star power, yet he remained far cheaper than the biggest actors working.
+Fraser understood that his character "doesn't take himself too seriously, otherwise the audience can't go on that journey with him."

-Evelyn Carnahan was named in tribute to Lady Evelyn Carnarvon, the daughter of amateur Egyptologist Lord Carnarvon, both present at the opening of the tomb of Tutankhamun in 1922.
+Evelyn Carnahan was named in tribute to Lady Evelyn Herbert, the daughter of amateur Egyptologist Lord Carnarvon, both present at the opening of the tomb of Tutankhamun in 1922.
 The studio originally considered American actresses, and Rachel Weisz auditioned multiple times before getting the part.
-Rachel Weisz was not a big fan of horror films, but saw the movie as more of a "hokum" comic book.
+Weisz was not a big fan of horror films, but saw the movie as more of a "hokum" comic book.
 John Hannah was picked for the role of Jonathan Carnahan, despite the fact that Hannah felt he was not a comedic actor, with Sommers saying that, "He had no idea why we cast him."

-Jacks had previously produced Hard Target with Arnold Vosloo.
-The South African actor liked the Mummy script, but told Sommers he wanted to play the role "absolutely straight.
+Jacks had previously produced Hard Target (1993) with Arnold Vosloo.
+The South African actor liked the Mummy script but told Sommers he wanted to play the role "absolutely straight.
 From Imhotep's point of view, this is a skewed version of Romeo and Juliet."
 He was offered the role after a single audition.
 Carrying some extra weight and conscious of it because of Imhotep's skimpy costume, Vosloo lost 10 to 15 pounds for the role by eschewing alcohol and sugar.